MicrosoftDocs/Virtualization-Documentation/windowscontainers/reference/vm_SKUDifferences.md

 ### Windows Server Specific Default Settings ###

-Enhanced Mode VM Connections are disabled by default on Windows Server hosts Intercept and VMBus throttling are enabled by default on Windows Server hosts
+Enhanced Mode VM Connections are disabled by default on Windows Server hosts Intercept and VMBus throttling are enabled by default on Windows Server hosts (mebersol asks, is this true?
+Investigating...)

 ## Windows Client ##